Erik Wemple

 Erik Wemple is an American journalist.
 He worked at The Washington Post from 2011 to 2025, TBD.com from 2010 to 2011, and was editor of the alternative weekly Washington City Paper from 2002 to 2010.
 He had worked as a journalist in the Paper previously.
-He is expected to join The New York Times in September 2025.
+He joined The New York Times in September 2025.

 Since 2017, Wemple has been known for feuding with former Fox News host Tucker Carlson both on- and off-air.

-Early life
+Early life and education

-One of three sons of longtime Schenectady, New York–based Republican–Conservative New York State Assemblyman Clark C. Wemple, he was raised in nearby Niskayuna, New York, and attended Hamilton College in Clinton, New York, from which he graduated in 1986.
+Erik Wemple was one of three sons of Clark C. Wemple, who served as a member of the New York State Assembly from 1966 to 1982.
+Wemple was raised in nearby Niskayuna, New York.
+He attended Hamilton College in Clinton, Oneida County, New York, and graduated in 1986.